 - Custom engineered solutions for linear drive trains

-For more information on this approach, click here to download a whitepaper on "How to Select the Proper Linear Drive Train"
+For more information on this approach, click here to download a whitepaper on "Choosing the Right Linear Drive Train"

 This article contributed by Parker's Jim Monnich, Engineering Manager, Electromechanical Division